UPDATE: Teen freed from Lancaster County cave; being treated at hospital

 MARTIC TOWNSHIP, Lancaster County, Pa.– Emergency rescue crews are on the scene of what’s being called a ‘technical rescue’ in Martic Township, Lancaster County.

-FOX43 is told a 15-year old boy is trapped inside a cave, known as the Pequea Wind Caves.
+FOX43 is told a 14-year old boy is trapped inside a cave, known as the Pequea Wind Caves.
 Emergency workers were summoned to the 500-block of Bridge Valley Road around 6:00 p.m.
 Saturday.

 Witnesses at the scene tell us the teen is part of a Boy Scout troop that was touring the area at the time when he got stuck in a crevice.

-Note: UPDATE: A 14-year old boy, who became trapped inside a Lancaster County cave has been freed and taken to the hospital.
-After more than six hours inside part of the Pequea Wind Caves, the teen was freed from rocks and carefully maneuvered out of the cave to safety.
-UPDATE: Rescue workers have been able to free a teenager who was trapped by rocks inside a Lancaster County cave.
-Around 11:30 p.m.
-Saturday, the 14-year old was unpinned, although crews were still working to bring him all the way out of the cave and transport him to the hospital.